Interpretation Over Reproduction

 Photogravure isn’t about replication - it’s about resonance.

-Here, we explore how the medium prioritizes emotional truth over objective documentation, and how that opens space for deeper engagement.
+Photogravure as a medium prioritises emotional truth over objective documentation and that opens a space for deeper engagement.

-In a world saturated with digital images—each one sharp, color-corrected, and endlessly replicable—it’s easy to forget that art doesn’t need to be accurate to be true.
+In a world saturated with digital images - each one sharp, colour-corrected, and endlessly replicable - it’s easy to forget that art doesn’t need to be accurate.

 Every step in the photogravure process is a moment of choice.

+How dark or light should the positive acetate be? what settings to use on the UV exposure unit?
+What colour ink to used?
 How much ink stays on the plate?
 How heavily is it wiped?
-What paper will cradle the image?
-These decisions aren’t incidental—they're interpretive.
+What paper will carry the image?
+These decisions aren’t incidental - they're interpretive.
 The artist isn’t just reproducing an image; they’re engaging with it, translating it, responding to it.

 The result isn’t a carbon copy.
 It’s a conversation between image and maker.
 A visual echo of something remembered more than recorded.